Mount Rosenthal

-Mount Rosenthal is a prominent mountain, 1,840 m, at the north end of Liberty Hills, in the Heritage Range, Ellsworth Mountains.
-Named by Advisory Committee on Antarctic Names (US-ACAN) for Lieutenant Commander Ronald Rosenthal, U.S. Navy, navigator on LC-47 aircraft, who perished in a crash on the Ross Ice Shelf, February 2, 1966.
+Mount Rosenthal is a prominent mountain, 1840 m in height, at the north end of Liberty Hills, in the Heritage Range, Ellsworth Mountains in Antarctica.
+Named by Advisory Committee on Antarctic Names (US-ACAN) for Lieutenant Commander Ronald Rosenthal, U.S. Navy, navigator on LC-47 aircraft, who perished in a crash on the Ross Ice Shelf on February 2, 1966.